SpartanJ/efsw/README.md

 Cross-directory moves inside a single recursive watch can optionally be reported as one `Moved` event by setting `Options::ReportCrossDirectoryMoves`.
 In that case `oldFilename` contains the absolute source path.
-This behavior is best-effort and currently supported by the Linux inotify and macOS FSEvents backends.
-Moves between independently registered watches, moves into or out of the watched tree, and moves whose native event pair is incomplete continue to be reported as `Delete` and/or `Add` events.
+This behavior is best-effort and currently supported by the Linux inotify and macOS FSEvents backends, the kqueue backend on macOS and BSD, and the generic watcher on POSIX.
+Moves between independently registered watches, moves into or out of the watched tree, and moves whose native event pair is incomplete or whose filesystem identity is ambiguous continue to be reported as `Delete` and/or `Add` events.

 Linux versions below 2.6.13 are not supported, since inotify wasn't implemented yet.
 I'm not interested in supporting older kernels, since I don't see the point.
 If someone needs this, open an issue in the issue tracker and I may consider implementing a dnotify backend.